 - Information about a property’s energy use and typical energy costs

 - Recommendations about how to reduce energy use and save money

 An EPC gives a property an energy efficiency rating from A (most efficient) to G (least efficient) and is valid for 10 years.

-- stand-alone buildings with total useful floor space of less than 50 square metres
+- Stand alone buildings with a total useful floor space of less than 50 square metres